Sijie-Yang/AI-Tripcard/README.md

 </tr>
 </table>

-*Track your journey with intuitive status markers*
+*Track your journey by swriping place cards.*

 ---